 Are There Quarantines or Testing Upon Arrival?

-Quarantine = Yes. *However there is an option to shorten quarantine, more info below
+Quarantine = Yes. *However there are two options to shorten or avoid quarantine, more info below

 Armenia’s Quarantine Policy For Tourists